20 clever Valentine's Day gifts from Amazon you can get for under $20

 Lulusick Mulberry Silk Eye Mask ($9.99, originally $12.99; amazon.com)

 Take the headache out of deciding what to watch on date night with this classic movie poster.
-Just scratch off a square to see what’s on for the evening and then grab the popcorn.
+Just scratch off a square to see what’s on for the evening, then grab the popcorn.

 Maybe not the most romantic gift ever, but hear us out: Nice socks are one of those things that everyone appreciates but rarely buys for themselves.
 Be a hero and keep your partner’s toes cozy.